 Rachel works with various organizations across China, Japan, South Korea, and the U.S. to mentor students and young professionals on leadership, liberal arts education, international perspectives, and global careers.
-As the youngest advisor recruited by the South Korean government for the K-Move project supporting Koreans achieve overseas employment, Rachel was commemorated by the Human Resources Development Service of Korea for her service as an Excellent Mentor in 2017.
+As the youngest advisor recruited by the South Korean government for the K-Move project supporting Koreans achieve overseas employment, Rachel was commemorated by the Human Resources Development Service of Korea for her service as Best Mentor of the Year in 2017.

 - DukeEngage in China (Beijing, China): Fellowship recipient; designed and taught classes at Dandelion School - 蒲公英中学 to provide migrant children with arts education and English lessons, creating an active and positive learning environment with a focus on creativity, leadership development, self-discovery, and personal growth.